operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 to manually add permissions to access these resources.

 The simplest way to accomplish this is to bind the cluster-admin Cluster Role to the Service Account you will run the test under.
-If you are unable or unwilling to grant such access, a more limited Cluster Role such as this testuser can be created and bound to the Service Account you are using.
+If you are unable or unwilling to grant such access, a more limited permission set can be created and bound to your Service Account.
+A good place to start would be the Role bound to your operator itself, such as [this role for the memcached operator example][memcached-role].
+In addition, you might have to create a Cluster Role to allow your tests to create namespaces, like so:
 ```
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole